Harold Ramirez Preview, Player Props: Rays vs. Yankees

-On Friday, Harold Ramirez (batting .405 in his past 10 games) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 6:40 PM ET.
+Harold Ramirez -- batting .405 in his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Clarke Schmidt on the mound, on August 26 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Rockies.
+In his previous game he had a hitless performance (0-for-4) against the Yankees.

 Harold Ramirez Game Info & Props vs. the Yankees